 New York Property – Mortgage Financing For Overseas Buyers

-Posted by Wei Min Tan on September 1, 2017
+Posted by Wei Min Tan on July 29, 2020

-Higher downpayment and rate
+Higher downpayment and rate for overseas/foreign buyers

-A key differentiation with getting mortgage financing in the US is that here, we have 30-year fixed rate loans.
+A key differentiation with getting mortgage financing in the U.S. is that here, we have 30-year fixed rate loans.
 This means the monthly payment stays fixed for 30 years, all this while inflation and rental income increase over time.

 Adjustable Rate Mortgage

 Foreign borrowers sometime opt for a 5-year ARM (Adjustable Rate Mortgage) which has a lower rate than a 30 year fixed, but only for the first 5 years.
 The rationale is that they plan on paying back the loan within 5 years.